pingcap/blog/how-tidb-powers-real-time-analytics-for-a-streaming-media-giant.md

 ![How TiDB Powers Real-Time Analytics for a Streaming Media Giant](media/how-tidb-powers-real-time-analytics-for-a-streaming-media-giant.png)

 Launched on April 22, 2010, iQIYI is known for its high standards for its productions, as well as its youthful and stylish branding.
-Until now, iQIYI has achieved worldwide popularity, built up a massive user base, and has been considered as the leading power in China’s online video industry.
+Until now, iQIYI has achieved worldwide popularity, built up a massive user base, and has been considered as the leading power in China's online video industry.

 ## Our five-year relationship with TiDB

 We discovered PingCAP's TiDB database five years ago, and since then it's been one of our most stable and productive tools.

-In 2017, we were in urgent search of a distributed database compatible with the MySQL protocol to hold iQIYI’s soaring data size.
+In 2017, we were in urgent search of a distributed database compatible with the MySQL protocol to hold iQIYI's soaring data size.
 Our first encounter with [TiDB](https://docs.pingcap.com/tidb/stable), a distributed, highly scalable and MySQL-compatible NewSQL database, showed us the light at the end of the tunnel and made us believe it was exactly what we had been looking for.

 Five years have passed, and we have now deployed over 100 TiDB clusters with more than 500 servers supporting over 30 business lines.